egoist/tooling/try-it-out.md

 ### Make it happen

 You're all set!
-Run `tooling watch --entry index` to start prototyping.
+Run `tooling watch --entry index --use react` to start prototyping.

 Remember what, `hot reloading` is enabled!